protolambda/protolith/README.md

 # Protolith

-Protolith is a compositional codebase to innovate with in the blockchain space.
+Protolith is a compositional codebase to innovate within the blockchain space.

 ## Rationale